stsquad/cv/README.md

 ## Summary

-I am a software engineer with 18 years experience in industry, mostly at Lead or Senior engineer level, both with and without Line Management responsibilities.
+I am a software engineer with 18 years experience in industry, mostly at Lead or Senior engineer level.
 I'm well versed in the breadth of FLOSS technologies often associated with the GNU/Linux platform.
 I am comfortable working with both web and GUI applications development.
 My core competencies are in embedded system and kernel engineering.
 I am a pragmatic open source advocate and contribute to several open source projects in both professional and personal capacities.
 I also share most of my [personal code][github] and maintain a few small open source projects.

 [github]: http://github.com/stsquad "My github repositories"